Ralph W. Moss (writer)

 Ralph Walter Moss (born May 6, 1943) is an American author whose writings promote complementary and alternative cancer treatments.
 In 1974, he earned a PhD in Classics from Stanford University.
 Moss served as a science writer at Memorial Sloan-Kettering Cancer Center in the 1970s.
-He was fired in 1977 by Sloan-Kettering after publicly accusing the institution of suppressing information on laetrile, a now-discredited alternative cancer treatment.
+He was fired in 1977 by Sloan-Kettering after publicly accusing the institution of suppressing information on laetrile, an alternative cancer treatment.
 He has subsequently served on the advisory board of the Office of Alternative Medicine, and he markets Moss Reports covering various forms of alternative medicine.